 I study how data practices change, the infrastructures and ideologies that shape them, and the contexts in which data gains or loses analytic and political power.
 I both study and help build robust public knowledge infrastructure, working with advocacy organizations, museums, public libraries, and other creative data practitioners.

 For my dissertation, I co-develop the Formosa Plastics Global Archive, a digital collection that supports a transnational network of people concerned about the operations of the Formosa Plastics Corporation, one of the world’s largest petrochemical companies.
-The material includes public coverage of Formosa Plastics, as well as documentation collected by activists over many years of work.
-I co-develop the archive with colleagues in the US, Taiwan and Vietnam.

 Publication: Visualizing Taiwan's Formosa Plastics - July 5, 2021